 Umm…. wait.
 How did my life suddenly imitate a Hollywood blockbuster designed to be watched in a cinema?

-The global pandemic flu-like virus can makes us feel like we are living in an unimaginable version of our world, but there won’t be any zombies.
+The global pandemic can make us feel like we are living in an unimaginable version of our world, but there won’t be any zombies.
 There won’t even be Brad Pitt to come and rescue us.
 We just have to revise our tracksuit for the day and stay inside with the heater on.
 The ultimate anticlimax.

 Although, it isn’t all that strange.
 I mean, yes it’s bizarre, uncomfortable, frustrating and monotonous.
 But have you ever experienced an event in life where the moments don’t feel quite the same?
 Such as being in a car accident, being in hospital, watching someone in despair, or watching an arrest.
 Time moves differently, and your brain actually changes to manage the information.
 Specifically, when you do experience directly or indirectly, a stressful experience, the neurons in your brain fire more rapidly in certain areas.
 This is meant to help you act in a clearer and faster fashion, giving you that sense of ‘hyper-vigilance’ or super alertness.
 And the release of adrenaline leads to ‘less logical’ thinking to allow faster spontaneous and intuitive behaviours to take over.
 In addition, the amygdala activates (almond shaped area in the brain where we process danger) – but it’s also the emotional centre, so we interpret experiences with feelings over logic.
 And that’s it… we are wading through intense feelings like never before.